Harmonic analysis on certain spherical varieties: The Schwartz space of the affine closure of a Braverman--Kazhdan space

 \begin{Lem} One has an isomorphism

 \end{Lem} \begin{proof} We have an isomorphism

 For $f \in \mathcal{S}(X_{P^{\mathrm{op}}}(F))$ and $Q \in \{P,P^{\mathrm{op}}\},$ one has

 where we have used \eqref{a:rel}.
 Assume $F$ is nonarchimedean.
-Then the right hand side is a good section, which implies the left hand side is a good section.
+Then since $f_{\chi_s,P^{\mathrm{op}}}$ is a good section, we deduce that $\iota_{w_0}(f)_{\chi_s,P}$ is a good section.
 Thus the lemma follows from the definition of the Schwartz space.
 A similar argument proves the lemma in the archimedean case. \end{proof}

 Thus when $P$ is self-associate, we have an isomorphism

 By Theorem \ref{thm:FT} and \eqref{agreement}, we see that the Fourier transform $\mathcal{F}_{X_P}$ agrees with the Fourier transform used in \cite{Getz:Liu:BK,Getz:Liu:Triple,Getz:Hsu} when $X_P$ is as in \S \ref{sec:lagrangian} and $w_0$ is chosen as in loc.~cit.